-Step into the world of the Samurai in Sakura, a historic castle town that flourished during the Edo period.
+Discover the world of the Samurai in Sakura, a historic castle town near Narita Airport.

 Meeting Time: Please meet your guide at JR Sakura Station at 9:00 AM.
 Our guide will be waiting for you at the ticket gate of Keisei Sakura Station.
 There is only one ticket gate, so it’s easy to find.
 Look for an “ORU Trip” sign or card held by your guide.